 How do you feel that yoga and art are related?

 Yoga practice is an art form itself.
-Each practitioner is using their body as a brush, movement as a stroke and mat as a canvas.
+Each practitioner is using their body as a brush, movement as a stroke andparker3 mat as a canvas.
 Yoga is a performance art and your soul is the only audience member.
 We should hang used yoga mats in a gallery so you know how it feels for a painter to see a work of art.
 Everyone missed the experience of the act and has to decipher what happened from the remaining evidence.

 What does the sacred geometry in your artwork symbolize to you?